KingCardo/MavenProject/SUBMISSION.md

 //Then focused on refactoring each scene to use MVVM

 //I started with this route because I think having a good architecture and clean code base is top priority and will improve velocity for future stories while minimizing complexities.
-//In Swift 5 Json parsing is super easy with Codable protocol and will natively do so to avoid adding extra dependencies to project
+//In Swift 5 JSON parsing is super easy with Codable protocol and will natively do so to avoid adding extra dependencies to project instead of SwiftJson

 ### Additional thoughts